External Influences on Internal Concrete Moisture Conditions

 - Heating, ventilation and air-conditioning (HVAC)

 Concrete slab construction is an exercise in convergence.
 Builders apply several methods of facilitating the successful curing, drying and hydration of concrete slabs.
-However, those processes and building materials can distort moisture content readings.
-While this can be troublesome, contractors and consumers can help to avoid flooring failure by simply understanding the external forces that sway moisture content measurement.
+However, those processes and building materials can distort moisture readings.
+While this can be troublesome, contractors and consumers can help to avoid flooring failure by simply understanding the external forces that sway moisture measurement.

 A volume could be written on this topic, but let’s keep it simple: concrete slabs require sufficient time to dry and cure (two separate processes).
 Moisture vapor rises from the bottom of a slab to evaporate at the surface.
 Ambient conditions conducive to proper drying affect overall drying time.
 The most crucial point is this: concrete slabs require sufficient time to cure and sufficient time to dry.
 Rule of thumb is that it will take approximately 30 days for every one inch of slab thickness to dry once the environment is conducive for drying.